-I am a trained paralegal through APP - I’m actually glad to have been given such an opportunity to acquire basic legal aid.
+I am a trained paralegal through APP - I’m actually glad to have been given such an opportunity to acquire basic legal knowledge.
 Initially, I really did not know how the law worked or what the court required of me.
 But now that I have been given this knowledge, I am even able to help my fellow inmates with their cases.
 Especially the ones without advocates.

 I am in a good position to draft cross-examination questions, defences, submissions and even mitigations.
-Through this skill offered to me by the APP, I have had success stories.
+Through the skills offered to me by APP, I have had success stories.
 My favourite one is of Lydia Wanjiku who was charged with the possession of a narcotic drug.
 I helped her with her case by drafting a defence for her whereby she got a non custodial sentence of four months.
 With all the advice we shared together, I believe that she is making use of her freedom.

-Three most important things that I would like to achieve when I’m out of prison are to be a motivational speaker, I want to be able to record songs, and I would love to continue helping inmates all over the world with their cases especially the less fortunate.
+Three most important things that I would like to achieve when I’m out of prison are to be a motivational speaker, I want to be able to record songs and I would love to continue helping inmates all over the world with their cases especially the less fortunate.

-A piece of advice I would give to anyone is based on echoing Robert Sharma’s father who said "son, when you were born, the world rejoiced whilst you cried, live a life that when you are gone, the world will cry while you rejoice”.
+A piece of advice I would give to anyone is based on echoing Robert Sharma’s father who said "son, when you were born, the world rejoiced whilst you cried, live a life that when you are gone, the world will cry while you rejoice."

 I miss eating pizza, it was my favourite.
 I love reading novels, my favourites are ‘Rich Dad Poor Dad’ and ‘The Rule of Four’.
-I miss my older brother whose demise came as a surprise in 2017.
-It’s been really difficult to experience especially being here in prison, I never got a chance to say goodbye to him… But I am glad to be a member of APP family because Sir McLean and the rest were here for me.
+I miss my older brother whose demise came as a surprise to me in 2017.
+It’s been really difficult to experience the loss especially whilst being here in prison, I never got the chance to say goodbye to him… But I am glad to be a member of APP family because Sir McLean and the rest were here for me.
 It’s a family that I will forever want to be part of.
-When I totally thought that I’d had lost hope and didn’t want to live anymore, APP restored my hope and showed me how to live a life behind bars.
+When I totally thought that I had lost hope and didn’t want to live anymore, APP restored my hope and showed me how to live a life behind bars.
 It’s a family that I will forever be grateful to.